Rankings of universities in China: Global

-As of 2025, China had the world's highest number of top universities in the Academic Ranking of World Universities (ARWU), the US News and World Report Best Global University Ranking, the Center for World University Rankings (CWUR), the University Ranking by Academic Performance, the CWTS Leiden Ranking, and the SCImago Institutions Rankings.
+As of 2026, China had the world's highest number of top universities in the Academic Ranking of World Universities (ARWU), the US News and World Report Best Global University Ranking, the Center for World University Rankings (CWUR), the University Ranking by Academic Performance, the CWTS Leiden Ranking, and the SCImago Institutions Rankings.

-As of 2025, China topped the list with 244 out of 1,000 universities in the 2025 Academic Ranking of World Universities (ARWU).
-The U.S. News & World Report Best Global Universities Ranking 2024-2025 ranked 2250 universities from more than 100 countries/regions: China was again top with 396.
-China topped the list with 346 out of 2,000 universities in the 2025 Center for World University Rankings (CWUR).
+China topped the list with 257 out of 1,000 universities in the 2026 Academic Ranking of World Universities (ARWU).
+The U.S. News & World Report Best Global Universities Ranking 2026-2027 ranked 2250 universities from more than 100 countries/regions: China was again top with 409.
+China topped the list with 360 out of 2,000 universities in the 2026 Center for World University Rankings (CWUR).
+The University Ranking by Academic Performance 2025-2026 shortlisted 3,000 research universities in the ranking: China topped the list, with 509 universities.
 In the 2025 CWTS Leiden Ranking, China had the largest number of universities including in the ranking with 365 out of 1,594 universities from more than 77 countries/regions.
-The University Ranking by Academic Performance 2024-2025 shortlisted 3,000 research universities in the ranking: China topped the list, with 495 universities.
-China was also the most-represented nation overall in the SCImago Institutions Rankings 2024 list with 605 universities.
+China was also the most-represented nation overall in the SCImago Institutions Rankings 2025 list with 634 universities.
 More than 2,500 universities in China are ranked in the Webometrics Ranking of World Universities out of almost 31,000 institutions, including in the ranking worldwide.

-There were 13 universities from Mainland China on lists of the global top 100 in the 2025 Shanghai Ranking's ARWU, behind only the United States in terms of the overall representation.
-Among them, Mainland China had four universities listed within the global top 30, tied with the UK and second only to the United States.
+There were 115 universities from Mainland China on lists of the global top 500 in the 2026 Shanghai Ranking's ARWU, the highest among all countries in terms of the overall representation.
+Among them, Mainland China had 6 and 11 universities listed within the global top 50 and global top 100, respectively, second only to the United States.
+In the 2026 U.S. News Global University Rankings, 11 universities from Mainland China were included in the global top 100, ranking second only to the United States.
+In the same ranking, Mainland China had one university in the global top 10 and two universities ranked in the global top 20, trailing only the US and the UK.
 In the 2026 Times Higher Education World University Rankings, Mainland China had a notable presence with 2 universities listed within the global top 15.
 This positioning placed Mainland China behind only the United States (9) and the United Kingdom (3) in terms of overall representation.
-There were 18 Chinese universities on lists of the global top 200 behind only the United States and the United Kingdom in terms of the overall representation in the 2024 Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).
+As of 2025, there were 2 Chinese universities in the global top 20, 5 in the top 50, and 19 in the top 200, behind only the United States and the United Kingdom in terms of the overall representation in the Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).